 - The £500 and £1,000 limits for pre-existing conditions won’t change

 Why we are making this change

 We believe lifetime policies provide better quality long-term cover because they can pay for a condition for the life of a pet.
 This means that owners do not have to worry about vet fee cover permanently running out and not being able to afford treatment.

 We’ve also found that the range of cover types offered by insurers is confusing and many pet owners don't understand the cover they're buying.

 We’re taking steps to lead the industry in making cover easier to understand.
-That means only offering lifetime cover to our customers.
+That means only offering lifetime cover to our Pre-existing policy customers.

 Many vets believe lifetime policies offer quality long-term cover.

 Rory Cusack, a vet and owner of Westside Veterinary Clinic in south-west London, told the BBC in 2013: "Good quality means lifelong cover.
 Any of these policies that run year to year are hardly worth having, because you'll get an incident, there'll be an exclusion put on that for life and nobody else will touch it."

 We want to know that our Pre-existing customers have a policy that can cover their pet for life if they renew with us each year.